Acts Online

 (bb) visibility of at least 5.5 km or of 4 km more than the minimum associated with the procedure, whichever is greater.

-(4) An air service operator shall not permit, nor may a PIC operate, a flight that is to be conducted in accordance with IFR, for which one or more destination alternate aerodromes are required, to be commenced unless the aerodrome meteorological forecast indicates that conditions for a period of at least one hour before until one hour after the estimated time of arrival at the destination alternate aerodrome(s) will meet or exceed those specified in Document SA-CATS 135.
+(4) An air service operator shall not permit, nor shall a PIC operate, a flight that is to be conducted in accordance with IFR, for which one or more destination alternate aerodromes are required, to be commenced unless an aerodrome meteorological forecast indicates that conditions for a period of at least one hour before until one hour after an estimated time of arrival at a destination alternate aerodrome will meet or exceed those specified in Document SA-CATS 135.

-(7) The operator shall ensure that—
+(7) An operator of an aeroplane shall ensure that—

 (c) are functioning normally for their intended purpose.